osabina/ios-yelp/README.md

 **Notes**

-This took me about 10 hours to get to this point.
+This took me about 15 hours to get to this point.

-"Cancel" button just returns to search page, but filter choices remain.
+"Cancel" button just returns to search page, but filter choices remain (although they are not searched on).
 In an ideal world changes made during that View would be tossed on cancel.

 **Credits**